openedx/openedx-webhooks/README.rst

 we utilize the `pipeline`_ facility offered by Heroku to handle our development needs.

-The general development cycle will be:
+The general development cycle is:

 Code → Deploy branch to staging → Test → Iterate